dev88jerry/math-pro2/README.md

 Rules:
 1. A same letter will always be replaced by the same value
-2. Different letters will have diffirent values
+2. Different letters will have different values
 3. The first letter can't be 0

+To solve:

+ROME + JACA + CANA = VILLE

+Where A=1, B=10, E=8, G=0, ... as per rules above